victorvelas/echox/README.md

 ## Installation
-Create a new PHP project (or go to the existing project's directory), open your favorite terminal of yesterday and today and run the next [Composer](http://getcomposer.org) command command
+Create a new PHP project (or go to the existing project's directory), open your favorite terminal of yesterday and today and run the next [Composer](http://getcomposer.org) command.

 ```
 composer require velas/echox